 Who will decide if my mail is encrypted?

 You make the decision about whether or not an email will be encrypted.
 The first step is to request and receive approval for use of the secure email system.
 Once you have been setup to use the secure email system, the email you send will only be encrypted if you follow these steps.

 How do I encrypt messages?

-To send an encrypted email using the secure email system, you simply need to add "[secure]" (without quotes) to the beginning of the subject line of the email.
+To send an encrypted email using the secure email system, you simply need to add "[secure]" (without quotes) to the beginning of the subject line of the email or use the "Send Securely" button within Outlook.
 Be sure to include the brackets but do not include the quote marks.
 The subject of your e-mail message might look something like this: